Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 What to do

 Ask open-ended questions, more about the person and less about you and your photography.
 For example, someone just laid off can call someone and ask if they would meet with them.
-They explain that they were just laid off and would like to pick their brain.
+They explain that they were laid off and want to pick their brains.

-Asking them for guidance and suggestions creates a sense of you seeking advice which is much different than asking for a job.
+Asking them for guidance and suggestions creates the sense that you seek advice, which is much different than asking for a job.

-Some of the best folks to talk to are those who also went through a layoff.
-Surprisingly you will find many folks have been through this before.
-Most have a great deal of empathy and will offer some words of their wisdom.
+Some of the best people to talk to also went through a layoff.
+Surprisingly, many people have been through this before.
+Most have great empathy and will offer some words of wisdom.

 Asking someone to look through your work and recommend how they might arrange it is a great way to get your work seen and keep the dialogue open with them.